Mount Unzen: June 3, 1991 eruption

-1991 eruption
+Before the eruption

-Mount Unzen is perhaps most famous for its destructive and fatal eruption on June 3, 1991, at 4:08 pm.
-This eruption caused the first large-scale pyroclastic flow, unprecedented at the time, which killed 43 people in the evacuation zone.
-Among these were French volcanologists Maurice and Katia Krafft, as well as American geologist Harry Glicken.
-The other forty fatalities consisted largely of those involved in the mass media, as well as firefighters, police officers, farmers and taxi drivers.

-Preparations

 The first debris flow in the Mizunashi River (located at the foothills of Unzendake) occurred on May 15, and others continued to occur in succession on the 19th, 20th, and 21st.
 Shimabara City made an evacuation recommendation to the towns in the Mizunashi River basin each time, resulting in smooth evacuation of residents and no human fatalities.